top of page

-Between August 2014-August 2015, Dr Naughton was elected to the Board of the Innocence Network, an affiliation of organisations round the World dedicated to providing pro bono legal and investigative services to individuals seeking to prove innocence of crimes for which they have been convicted and working to redress the causes of wrongful convictions.
+Between August 2014-August 2015, Dr Naughton was a member of the the Board of the Innocence Network, an affiliation of organisations round the World dedicated to providing pro bono legal and investigative services to individuals seeking to prove innocence of crimes for which they have been convicted and working to redress the causes of wrongful convictions.
 Based in the United States, the Innocence Network had 49 members in almost all US States at the time and had members in Australia, Canada, New Zealand, France, Ireland, Italy, The Netherlands, South Africa and the UK.
 The Innocence Network Board, which oversees the work of the Innocence Network, is composed of 21 members.
 During his tenure, Dr Naughton held one of only two seats reserved for non-US members.

 Between September 2005-July 2015, Dr Naughton was Founder and Director of the first innocence project in the UK dedicated to investigating alleged wrongful convictions, the University of Bristol Innocence Project (UoBIP).
 This saw him spearhead the introduction of a new form of clinical legal education in the UK based on the innocence projects that originated in the United States.
 Under his supervision, student volunteers investigated alleged wrongful convictions on a pro bono basis, with input from criminal appeal lawyers and forensic experts where appropriate.